detalhe/react-radio-player/README.md

 > [!IMPORTANT]
 > The `.env` file is crucial for the application to function correctly.
 It contains the URLs for the audio stream, metadata updates, album art API, and a default album art image.
 Make sure to keep this file secure and do not commit it to version control.

-4. Run `npm run dev` to start the development server

-## Running the Project

-To run the project locally:

-1. Ensure you have Node.js installed on your machine
-2. Open a terminal in the project directory
-3. Run `npm install` to install all dependencies
-4. Create and configure the `.env` file as described above
-5. Run `npm run dev` to start the development server
+6. Run `npm run dev` to start the development server
-6. Open your browser and navigate to `http://localhost:5173` (or the port shown in your terminal)
+7. Open your browser and navigate to `http://localhost:5173` (or the port shown in your terminal)

 > [!TIP]
 > If you're having issues with the audio stream or metadata updates, double-check your Zeno.fm station ID in the `.env` file.